 I have had the fortunate opportunity to have been present myself during Hanami, when Japanese people eat and drink beneath the blossoming trees.It is a memory I often revisit.

-Painting by Senju
+Gay shunga painting by Senju

 I have attempted to portray gay sex and intimacy a few times before but never felt confident with the results.
 This time I let my idea mature a long time before I set out to work.
 The male lovers, dressed in Edo period striped kimono and hakama, wear female Noh theatre masks.

-“This delusion of normalcy has caused tremendous suffering for countless human beings, and we would do well in getting rid of it as soon as possible. “
+“The delusion of normalcy has caused tremendous suffering for countless human beings, and it would be wise to cure ourselves of it as soon as possible. “

 From an early age, the world around us teaches us to label all things we encounter and attach values to them.
 In this way, we create a distance between ourselves and the world around us, resulting in a warped perception not based on the reality of things.

 I think we can all agree that love is one of the most profound expressions of what makes us truly human.
 So why do so many people have problems with same-gender relationships and attractions?
 Why do we have an opinion about what is appropriate love or not?

 These are the questions, among many others, I want to address and discuss in my work.
 Even if some of my paintings on the surface might seem all about pleasure, these are thoughts that are always with me.